NelsonYoung/docker_fluentd/README.md

 # docker_fluentd
 Usage

-Download the Dockerfile and fluentd_docker.tar.xz in the files folder.
+Download the Dockerfile and fluentd_docker.tar.xz.

 Step 1: Run the command below to build docker images.